SIP vs FD - Which Is Better for Investments?

 Can I cancel my SIP at any time?

-Yes, you can cancel your SIP anytime through your fund platform or app.
+Yes, individuals can cancel their SIP anytime through their fund platform or app.
 There is no charge for cancellation unless it is in a lock-in fund.